Updated November 21, 2019

 Greetings Woodward Academy Community,

-Please feel free to visit our Interfaith Initiatives page to see upcoming events this semester or to share a prayer request.
+Please feel free to visit our Interfaith Initiatives page to see the times of all interfaith prayer opportunities or to share a prayer request.

 Rev. Katie O. Kilpatrick

 Our Parent Community hosts many wonderful events during the year, and we encourage you to take this opportunity to share your time and talents to whatever extent you are interested.
 Whether chairing an event, volunteering a few hours, or helping us spread the word about exciting activities we have planned - there is a job for everyone.
 Being part of the Parent Community is a great way to get to know other parents, your child’s classmates and teachers, as well.
 For more information, please click here to visit our Lower School Parent Community page.

 The Lower School sponsors an intramural sports program for boys and girls.
 Intramural programs generally run Monday – Thursday with a few exceptions.
 Students must have a signed permission form turned in by the first day of the activity.
 Permission forms are sport-specific and are available two weeks prior to the first day of the event.
 Links for the specific sport will be shown below this message and will appear when the Lower Letter has been published on Friday two weeks prior to the first day of the event.
 The events begin at 3:45 and end of 5:15pm.

 We have record numbers of students participating in intramurals and the coaches need time to prepare accordingly.
 Therefore, a student MUST have a signed permission slip by the Monday that the intramural activity begins or they will NOT be allowed to participate.
 Thank you for your cooperation as this will keep our program safe and successful!
 There will be a separate form for each sport they plan to participate in during the year.
 Again, the student must have the signed permission slip turned in prior to the start of the activity.